Skip to content

 The task force worked to identify the specific ways that student voters are disenfranchised and how to address them.
 They also thought about civic engagement more broadly, to assess how younger generations think about civic institutions and civic involvement.
 One of their accomplishments was moving polling locations, such as on his campus at UVA.
 They successfully pushed to move the polling location to a building closer to student housing and established busses to provide transportation for those who did not have any.

-Zaakir also founded the Muslim Institute for Leadership and Empowerment (MILE), a leadership program funded by the university for diverse students of any form of Muslim background.
+Zaakir also founded the Muslim Institute for Leadership and Empowerment (MILE), a leadership program for diverse students of any form of Muslim background.
 The Institute developed a rigorous curriculum on civic engagement, Islamic leadership principles, and university history.
 The program helps Muslim students think critically about their role as college students in fighting for justice and combines both religious and academic principles into a social justice framework within a higher education setting.

 As an avid researcher, Zaakir worked for the Nobel Laureate in Economics, Joseph Stiglitz, a professor at Columbia University.
 The primary issue that he studied was Puerto Rico’s debt crisis.
 Zaakir helped edit an extended paper with Professor Stiglitz and Martin Guzman, then-professor at Columbia and now Minister of Economy of Argentina.
 The paper laid out plans for how to restructure the territory’s debt in ways that will actually benefit the people of Puerto Rico, not just the creditors.
 Zaakir recalls how Humanity in Action demonstrated